Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: CFG-Bench

 Concretely, \textit{Factual Action Understanding} (FAU) is designed to measure the model's ability to extract the actionable and fine-grained details of physical interaction from visual inputs.
 Through multi-choice questions (MCQ), this task cover a full spectrum of the specific agent performing the action (e.g., left hand or right hand), the objects and tools being manipulated (e.g., cup or bottle), the specific parts of an object being interacted with (e.g., handle or rim), the precise operation type (e.g., gripping or holding), and the dynamic properties of the motion (e.g., forward quickly or backward slowly).

 We further introduce \textit{Counterfactual Interaction} (CIA) to test the model's robustness and its ability to ground responses firmly in visual evidence through open-ended QA.
-This task confronts the model with a question containing a false premise.
-A successful response requires the model to first identify and explicitly reject this premise as inconsistent with the video, and then provide a correction based on what actually occurred.
-This method directly penalizes the common failure mode of acquiescence, where models accept and hallucinate based on incorrect information.
+This task confronts the model with a question that contains a false premise.
+A successful response requires the model to identify this false premise as inconsistent with the video and provide a correction based on what actually occurred.
+This method directly penalizes the common failure mode of acquiescence, where models blindly accept and hallucinate based on incorrect information.

 {\textbf{Temporal-Causal Relation}} elevates from isolated actions to the logical structure that connects them, which indicates the model's ability to reason about how actions relate to each other in time and through cause-and-effect.
 This capability is a fundamental factor for an agent to plan, anticipate outcomes, and comprehend long-horizontal tasks.